open-compensation-token-license/license-token-website/wikisrc/nft-development.md

 ### Environmental Concerns

 The energy consumption associated with NFTs, particularly those on the Ethereum blockchain, has been a significant point of contention due to the carbon footprint of proof-of-work consensus mechanisms.
 The transition to proof-of-stake systems, such as [Ethereum 2.0](https://ethereum.org/en/eth2/), promises to reduce energy consumption significantly, but these shifts take time.
+For more on sustainable blockchain practices, see [Sustainable Blockchain Practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### Legal and Regulatory Landscape